USEPA/invitroTKstats/invitroTKstats/data-raw/Smeltz-UC/README.md

 Descriptions of files found within invitroTKstats/data-raw/Smeltz-UC.

-The unprocessed data file \insertCite{smeltz2023plasma}{invitroTKstats} is used to generate the readily available example Fup UC dataset which can be accessed with `data("Fup-UC-example")`.
+The unprocessed data file \insertCite{smeltz2023plasma}{invitroTKstats} is used to generate the readily available example Fup UC datasets which can be accessed with `data("Fup-UC-example")`.
+The example Fup UC datasets are also used in the function examples for various functions such as `format_fup_uc` and `calc_fup_uc_point`.

 The processed data files are outputs from generating the data during level-4 processing.
 They are also used within the "Fup UC" vignette to demonstrate example level-4 files for users.